arjunyuvaraj/iThings/pages/Where the Road Leads Us by Robin Reul.md

 	- ### **Section 1.1:** Main Themes
 		- #### Theme Summary
 		- #### Theme Topics
+			- Expectations
+			- Family/Friendship
+			- Choices
+			- Pressure
+			- Death
 		- #### Final Theme(s)
+			- By making choices, independent of external exceptions and pressure, people can give themselves many more opportunities, and lead their life in a more fulfilling way.
 	- ### **Section 1.2:** Setting
 	- ### **Section 1.3:** Tone/Mood
 	- ### **Section 1.4:** Narrative Style